 If Seller substantiates in writing within thirty (30) calendar days after Boeing’s directed Change that a specific property was made obsolete or became excess inventory solely attributable to the Change, Boeing may direct the disposition of such property.

+Test Changes required by Regulatory, Certification or Industry Standards.

+Notwithstanding anything to the contrary in this BSCA, Seller will pay all of Seller’s costs and Boeing’s costs for all Changes that are the result of (i) implementing regulatory or certification requirements or (ii) updating to or maintaining current industry standards.

 Additional Terms and Conditions.

 If a Product is used in the development, manufacturing or support of a New Aircraft, additional terms and conditions described in Attachment 4 to this BSCA will apply.

+Changes to Production Rate and Firing Order

-Schedule Acceleration / Deceleration.
+Schedule Acceleration.

 Boeing may revise its production schedule for changes in production rate and revisions to the firing order.
 Such changes may result in changes to the Product delivery schedule.
-Seller will protect for such production schedule changes and will implement such changes within thirty (30) calendar days of Written Notice or upon the implementation date identified by Boeing, whichever is later.
+Seller will protect for such production schedule changes and will use best efforts to implement such changes as soon as possible, but no later than thirty (30) calendar days of Written Notice or upon the implementation date identified by Boeing, whichever is later.
+Notwithstanding Sections 10.1 and 10.2, Seller will not be entitled to an equitable adjustment for such changes in schedule.

+Schedule Deceleration.

+Boeing may revise its production schedule for changes in production rate and revisions to the firing order.
+Such changes may result in changes to the Product delivery schedule in an Order.
+Seller will protect for such production schedule changes and will use best efforts to implement such changes as soon as possible, but no later than ten (10) calendar days of Written Notice or upon the implementation date identified by Boeing, whichever is later.
 Notwithstanding Sections 10.1 and 10.2, Seller will not be entitled to an equitable adjustment for such changes in schedule.

 Seller Initiated Changes Resulting from Component Changes